 Tobias Adrian is the Financial Counsellor and Director of the Monetary and Capital Markets Department of the International Monetary Fund (IMF).
 In this capacity, he leads the IMF’s work on financial sector surveillance, monetary and macroprudential policies, financial regulation, bank resolution, debt management, and capital markets.
 He also oversees capacity building activities in IMF member countries with regard to the supervision and regulation of financial systems, bank resolution, central banking, monetary and exchange rate regimes, and debt management.

 Prior to joining the IMF, Mr. Adrian was a Senior Vice President of the Federal Reserve Bank of New York and the Associate Director of the Research and Statistics Group.
 At the Federal Reserve, he contributed to monetary policy, financial stability policies, and to crisis management.

 Mr. Adrian has published extensively in economics and finance journals, including the American Economic Review and the Journal of Finance.
 His research spans asset pricing, financial institutions, monetary policy, and financial stability, with a focus on aggregate consequences of capital markets developments.
 He has taught at Princeton University and New York University.
-He is Associate Editor of the International Journal of Central Banking and the Annual Review of Financial Economics.
+He is member of the editorial boards of the International Journal of Central Banking and the Annual Review of Financial Economics.

 Mr. Adrian holds a Ph.D. from the Massachusetts Institute of Technology in Economics, an MSc from the London School of Economics in Econometrics and Mathematical Economics, a Diplom from Goethe University Frankfurt and a Maîtrise from Dauphine University Paris.
 He received his Abitur in Literature and Mathematics from Humboldtschule Bad Homburg.